marlalain/programming_challenges/v4/README.md

 - 25	Imageboard	(Imagine vichan)
 - 35	Create an HSV Color Representation
 - 42	Port Scanner
-- 43	Old School Demo Effect (Plasma, Tunner, - Scrollers, Zoomers, etc...)
+- 43	Old School Demo Effect (Plasma, Tunner, Scrollers, Zoomers, etc...)
 - 44	Fizzbuzz
  	(BONUS: In assembly)
 - 45	RPN Calculator
-- 46	Counts occurrences of characters in a Given - String (Inlcude support for unicode character)
+- 46	Counts occurrences of characters in a Given String (Inlcude support for unicode character)
 - 47	Tower of Hanoi
 - 50	Calculate the first (n) digits of pi
-- 52	Given an Array of Stocks's values ofer time, - find the period of time where the stocks could have made the most money
+- 52	Given an Array of Stocks's values over time, find the period of time where the stocks could have made the most money
 - 53	Highest Prime Factor Calculator
 - 56	Password Generator
  	(Let User Choose Options)